alan-turing-institute/AI-workflows/docs/hpc.md

 ### Repeated runs (job arrays)

-If you are assessing a systems performance you will likely want to repeat the same calculation a number of times until you are satisfied with you estimate of mean performance.
+If you are assessing a systems performance you will likely want to repeat the same calculation a number of times until you are satisfied with your estimate of mean performance.
 It would be possible to simply repeatedly submit the same job and many people are tempted to engineer their own scripts to do so.
 However, Slurm provides a way to submit groups of jobs that you will most likely find